The Parable Of Ten

 bride's home on the day of the wedding and there

 five ran out of oil, they had to "go to town" so to

 speak to purchase more.
-In other
+In other words, they

-the groom came while they were gone and the
+the groom came while they were gone and the door to

 disappointment to the five girls who were not